WHAT IS THE APPRENTICESHIP LEVY?

-Your levy funds can be used for Apprenticeship programmes called “Standards”, delivered by government approved Apprenticeship training providers.
+Your funds can be used for Apprenticeship programmes called “Standards”, delivered by government approved Apprenticeship training providers.
 NowSkills currently have a selection of standards on offer, with a range of level 3 and 4 IT Apprenticeships.
-All of our programmes offer industry recognised qualifications, our level 4 standards offer training up to university foundation level.
+All of our programmes offer industry-recognised qualifications, our level 4 standards offer training up to university foundation level.

 WHAT CAN I NOT SPEND THE LEVY ON?

-The Levy is specifically designed to fund Apprenticeships.
+It is specifically designed to fund Apprenticeships.
 Although many may consider additional costs besides training part of the Apprenticeship, there are a selection of things in which the funds cannot be spent on.
-The Apprenticeship levy funds cannot be used for:
+Also, the Apprenticeship Levy funds cannot be used for:

 • Travel and subsidiary costs